appfolio/abprof/README.md

 somewhat, but sometimes it's best to not count the noise in your measurement at all, for many good reasons.

+Note: this technique has some subtleties -- you're better off *not* doing this to rapidly collect many, many samples of very small performance differences, because transient conditions like background processes can skew the results a *lot* when many T-test samples are collected in a short time.
+You're much better off running the same operation many times and returning the cumulative value in those cases, or otherwise controlling for transient conditions that drift over time.

+In those cases, either set the iters-per-trial very low (likely to 1) so that both processes are getting the benefit/penalty from transient background conditions, or set the number of iterations per trial very high so that each trial takes several seconds or longer, to allow transient conditions to pass.

+ABProf also runs the two processes' iterations in a random order by default, starting from one process or the other based on a per-trial random number.
+This helps a little, but only a little.
+If you *don't* want ABProf to do that for some reason, turn on the static_order option to get simple "process1 then process2" order for every trial.

 ## Development

 After checking out the repo, run `bin/setup` to install